-Google WiFi is supported if the performance of the Netgear Orby cannot be beat.
+Google WiFi is supported if the performance of the Netgear Orby cannot be beaten.
 Taking full advantage of our 100Mbps Wi-Fi service, we have not seen that any router can provide the same service.
 But the basic difference here is that Google WiFi is able to bring this high performance to all our rooms, even the smallest ones.

-We can stream 4K video via Netflix to our downstairs Roku Primer and seamlessly play back in the office where the modem is located.
+We can stream 4K video via Netflix to our downstairs Roku Primer and seamlessly playback in the office where the modem is located.
 Wi-Fi network systems like Google Wi-Fi don’t pay much attention to coverage.
 Still, this product certainly delivers.

 The Traffic Priority feature ensures that your sports session receives more of that critical bandwidth than any other device in your home.
 In addition, the network can be repaired automatically if one or more Wi-Fi access points accidentally lose power.

-Although we know that the NetGear Orby tri-band system, which communicates through a second 5 GHz Wi-Fi zone, will network to existing Wi-Fi zones (2.4 GHz and 5 GHz) via of the Google WiFi 802.11s network protocol, no difference was observed. .
+Although we know that the NetGear Orby tri-band system, which communicates through a second 5 GHz Wi-Fi zone, will network to existing Wi-Fi zones (2.4 GHz and 5 GHz) via the Google WiFi 802.11s network protocol, no difference was observed. .
 We can see the download speed of MB / s on Orbi’s 2.4GHz band via Google WiFi.
 However, it can also be a potential anomaly.

 Where Google WiFi really outperforms similar routers is its range of coverage rates.
 I’m sure you can get similar coverage from low-drive anti-competitive systems, but the flexibility you get from having more drives, to minimize dead spots, is enormous.